truj1ll0/mkdocs-help-center/docs/multifactor-authentication.md

 !!! note

     If you’re a new Classy admin, select the button in the ‘Claim your account’ email sent to your address to set up your account for the first time.

-You need a smartphone to set up MFA for your account.

 To set up MFA: